-The Respondent has an opportunity to challenge the Emergency Removal by submitting a request for reconsideration to the Title IX Coordinator, who will forward the request to the appropriate College Official to render a decision.
-Typically, the appropriate College Official will be the Associate Dean of Students or designee for students, and the Associate V.P. for Human Resources or designee for employees.
-The Respondent must submit this request for reconsideration within three (3) calendar days from the date of the notice of Emergency Removal, explaining why Emergency Removal is not appropriate.
-In evaluating this request for reconsideration, the College Official may consult with the Title IX Coordinator, the A.V.P. for Compliance and Chief of Public Safety and other appropriate staff.
+The Respondent has an opportunity to challenge the Emergency Removal by submitting a request for reconsideration to the Title IX Coordinator in writing, who will forward the request to the appropriate College Official to render a decision.
+The Respondent will be provided with the opportunity to meet with the person assigned to decide the appeal to present information in support of the appeal.

+The Respondent must submit this request for reconsideration within three (3) college business days from the date of the notice of Emergency Removal, explaining why Emergency Removal is not appropriate.
+In evaluating this request for reconsideration, the College Official may consult with the A.V.P. for Compliance and Chief of Public Safety and other appropriate staff.
 The College Official may seek additional information from Respondent, or any other individual involved in an incident(s) to gather additional information to evaluate the request for reconsideration.
 The Emergency Removal will remain in place while the request for reconsideration is pending.
-The Associate Dean of Students or designee, or the A.V.P. for Human Resources or designee, as appropriate shall issue a decision as soon as possible under the circumstances.
+The College Official shall issue a decision as soon as possible under the circumstances.
 The decision is final and not subject to further appeal.